stakater/stakater-docs/docs/content/sre/multi-tenant-operator/tenant-roles.md

 #### Resources Permissions

-* CRUD access on Template, TemplateInstance and TemplateGroupInstance of Tenant Operator custom resources
+* CRUD access on Template, TemplateInstance and TemplateGroupInstance of MTO custom resources
 * CRUD access on ImageStreamTags in `Project`
 * Get access on CustomResourceDefinitions in `Project`
 * Get, list, watch access on Builds, BuildConfigs in `Project`